brunnowski/spyn/README.md

-# SPYN 📍
+# STPZ 📍

-**SPYN Your Journey** - Transform your photo memories into interactive route maps
+**STPZ - stepsharing movement** - Transform your photo memories into interactive route maps

 [![GitHub Pages](https://img.shields.io/badge/demo-live-brightgreen)](https://brunnowski.github.io/hyfa/)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 ## 🌟 About

-SPYN is a web application that automatically creates beautiful, interactive route maps from your photos' GPS data.
-Upload your journey photos, and watch as SPYN traces your path on a map, preserving every moment of your adventure.
+STpz is a web application that automatically creates beautiful, interactive route maps from your photos' GPS data.
+Upload your journey photos, and watch as STpz traces your path on a map, preserving every moment of your adventure.

 Perfect for travelers, hikers, road trippers, and anyone who wants to visualize their journeys.